LN311 Political propaganda in Contemporary Europe from 1975 to the Present

 This module introduces students to aspects of political propaganda from 1975 to the present day in four countries: France, Italy, Spain and Germany.
 The module aims to enable students to critically examine and compare the principal features of political propaganda in contemporary Europe and to develop students’ capacity to ‘read’ political texts and imagery.
 Through close textual and filmic analysis of a range of different materials --- from film to posters and from radio programmes to social media --- we will explore the ways in which propaganda has shaped contemporary Europe since 1975.
 With a teaching team comprised of scholars of modern France, Germany, Spain and Italy, this is a module which offers a broad overview of the impact of propaganda on a range of countries and populations.

 This module is especially well-suited to students interested in modern European politics and history or who wish to develop their textual analysis skills.
-The module is open to students from any degree combination across the School of Modern Languages and Cultures in their final-year of study (and also to students from other departments).
-The only prerequisite for this module is that it is not open to students who took the original version of LN307 in 2017-18.
+The module is open to students from any degree combination across the School of Modern Languages and Cultures in their second and final-years of study (and also to students from other departments).

 All seminars and lectures will engage with material in the target language AND in translation to ensure the material is accessible to students from across the School.
 Lectures and seminars will be delivered in English.